wroberts4/3dwinds/docs/source/usage.rst

     would walk in a straight line to your destination.
 It will not be the tangent and hypotenuse of the u and v component (ie what :ref:`euclidean.sh <euclidean.sh>` calculates).

+    However, both are giving you the direction that the wind is moving in, not the direction it came from.

 .. _wind_info.sh:

 wind_info.sh